winitzki/scall/tutorial/programming_dhall.md

 This type is not valid in Dhall, because a record's field types must be fixed and cannot depend on the _value_ of another field.
 Such "dependent records" or "dependent pairs" are directly supported in more advanced languages that are intended for working with dependent types.
 We will show later in this book how Dhall can encode dependent pairs despite that limitation.

-The type `∀(x : Bool) → f x` is also a form of a dependent type, known as a "dependent function".

 Dhall's implementation of dependent types is limited to the simplest use cases.
 The main limitation is that Dhall cannot correctly infer types that depend on values in `if/then/else` expressions or in pattern-matching expressions.